pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Unhappy is he who depends on success to be happy.
 > <br/>-- <cite>Alex Dias Ribeiro</cite>

+> The meaning of life is just to be alive.
+It is so plain and so obvious and so
+> simple.
+And yet, everybody rushes around in a great panic as if it were
+> necessary to achieve something beyond themselves.
+> <br/>-- <cite>Alan Watts</cite>

 > Death destroys a man: the idea of death saves him.
 > <br/>-- <cite>E.M.
 Forster</cite>